Hamilcar Rashed Jr.: New York Jets

 On May 3, 2021, Rashed signed with the New York Jets as an undrafted free agent.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Jets on January 10, 2022.
 On August 8, 2022, Rashed was waived.

 Pittsburgh Steelers

 On August 10, 2022, Rashed was claimed off waivers by the Pittsburgh Steelers.
 He was waived on August 30 and signed to the practice squad the next day.
 He was released on November 15, 2022.

 Tampa Bay Buccaneers

 On December 14, 2022, Rashed was signed to the Tampa Bay Buccaneers practice squad.
 He signed a reserve/future contract on January 17, 2023.
+He was waived on August 28, 2023.

+Seattle Seahawks

+On December 15, 2023, Rashed was signed to the Seattle Seahawks practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Calgary Stampeders

+Rashed signed with the Calgary Stampeders of the Canadian Football League on May 20, 2024.
+On June 2, he was moved to the practice roster prior to the start of the regular season.
+He was later promoted to the active roster on July 21, 2024.